alismael/remote-data/README.md

 ## RemoteComponent

-Handling the display of your remote data.
+Handle displaying of your remote data.

 ```tsx
 import { RemoteComponent } from 'remote-data';